coder/docs/about.md

 - **Improved security**: Development actions are centralized on your internal infrastructure, allowing insight into potential threats.
-Furthermore, deploying Coder into an air-gapped workspace will provide additional security around your organization's intellectual property.
+Furthermore, deploying Coder into an air-gapped workspace will provide additional protection around your organization's intellectual property.